That Moment You Caps Lock a Lead

 “How to apply?”

 Those words were effectively a subheading, and clear instructions followed.
 The ad’s CTA was “Send Message” for those who wanted more info.
-Within hours the admin guy had a handful of Inbox notifications. … At least four of them with the dreaded how to apply
+Within hours the admin guy had a handful of Inbox notifications. … At least four of them, despite everything, asking simply the dreaded how to apply

 The admin guy snapped by the third.
 He wrote a response in Messenger to the unfortunate applicant, caps locked:

 “SERIOUSLY???
 Please READ THE POST.
 It has all the information on how to apply.
 Thank you.”

 The Customer Never Replied